 Special Considerations: Lion hunters should be familiar with the following laws and regulations prior to going lion hunting.

 - All hunters must contact an Arizona Game and Fish Department office in person or by telephone at 1-877-438-0447 within 48 hours of taking a lion.
 The report shall include the hunter’s name, hunting license number, tag number, sex of the lion taken, management unit where the lion was taken, and telephone number at which the hunter can be reached to obtain additional information.
 Within 10 days of taking a lion, the hunter shall present the lion’s skull, hide, and attached proof of sex for inspection.
 If a hunter freezes the skull or hide before presenting it for inspection, the hunter shall prop the jaw open to allow access to the teeth and ensure that the attached proof of sex is identifiable and accessible.
 A premolar tooth will be removed during the inspection.
 Successful hunters are encouraged to contact the nearest Department office by telephone to coordinate inspections.

-Overview: The general squirrel season in Unit 1 begins October 4 and continues to December 31.
-Unit 1 is home to two species of tree squirrels, the Abert’s or tassel-eared squirrel, and the red squirrel.
+Overview: Unit 1 is home to two species of tree squirrels, the Abert’s or tassel-eared squirrel, and the red squirrel.
 Each of these squirrel species occurs in distinct habitat types.
-The Abert's tree squirrel is found almost exclusively in Ponderosa pine forests throughout the unit.
+The Abert’s tree squirrel is found almost exclusively in Ponderosa pine forests throughout the unit.
 The red squirrel is found at higher elevations in the mixed conifer and spruce-fir habitat types.
 Both squirrel species favor large, mature trees in a closed setting.

 Pre-season scouting for these types of settings can increase your chances of success in hunting squirrels.
 The “chattering” call of the red squirrel is useful in locating these animals during the season.
 Hunters should be sure to review the hunting regulations before going to the field.